-Production of flotation concentrate at the Omagh mine from development ore is expected to restart early in the third quarter of 2018.
+Production of flotation concentrate at the Omagh mine from development ore is expected to restart in the third quarter of 2018.
 The granting of planning consent in 2015 for an underground operation at the Omagh site, now subject to a judicial review appeal, permits the continuation and expansion of gold mining, following the exhaustion of accessible resources available to the previous open pit operation.
 The underground mine, which is now in active development, will utilize the same processing methods and will be the first underground gold mine, of any scale, in Ireland.
 The strategy is to establish the underground mine and look for further expansion of gold resources on the property, which has many undrilled targets.

 Galantas had announced in December 2016 that subject to suitable financing, it would commence the first phase of underground development and re-start concentrate shipments at its Omagh mine.
 The Company, under the planning consent which it can implement, has been carrying out pre-conditions attaching to the planning consent and is ready for the next phase of implementation.
-On the basis of legal advice received, the Board of Directors decided to press ahead with immediate implementation of underground mining, to a plan as outlined in a NI 43-101 economic study (reported 4th September 2014).
+On the basis of legal advice received, the Board of Directors decided to press ahead with immediate implementation of underground mining, to a plan as outlined in a NI 43-101 economic study (reported September 4, 2014).
 It is anticipated that a phased start-up of that plan will deliver early positive cash flow for a relatively modest capital expenditure.

-This phased underground development arrangement, which commenced during the first quarter of 2017, is expected to allow for rapid expansion of production as additional capital becomes available.
-The initial works were for the formation of a portal (initial tunnel entry area) in the western side wall at the base of the Kearney open pit.
-The portal works were completed in mid-April 2017, the underground development continued in order to access ore beneath a crown pillar retained in the base of the open pit.
-The mill has also been re-commissioned in anticipation of a restarting of concentrate shipments, subject to suitable financing.
+The phased development arrangement, in terms of mine access dimensions, is expected to allow for rapid expansion of production as additional capital becomes available.
+The mill has now been recommissioned in anticipation of a restarting of concentrate shipments.